fredyspeed/game_greed/README.md

 # game greed
-This is the last version of game greed have many hours in understand and change the code, have base in rfk, still I am understand as this play
+This is the last version of game greed have many hours in understand and change the code, it have base in rfk, the work with games is very funny

 ## Getting Started
 ---